mi-erasmusmc/ontobrowser/doc/INSTALL.md

  </module>
  ```

-### Email Setup
-By default Wildfly is configured to send email using STMP on localhost port 25.
-See the [Mail Service Configuration](http://www.mastertheboss.com/jboss-server/jboss-configuration/jboss-mail-service-configuration) documentation to configure a remote STMP server.

 ### OntoBrowser Configuration
 Edit the `$JBOSS_HOME/standalone/configuration/standalone.xml` configuration file and add the following XML to the `<bindings>` element of the `urn:jboss:domain:naming:2.0` subsystem configuration.
 Change configuration values to suit the deployment environment: